Skilled Worker Visas

 - Visa length: Applicants can apply for any visa length of up to five years and the visa can be extended further provided the requirements are met.

 - Skill level: The job skill level requirement for the Skilled Worker route has been raised from RQF Level 3 (A-level equivalent) to RQF Level 6 (degree level equivalent).
-However, some individuals may still be eligible to fulfil roles at RQF Level 3, however this will depend on a number of factors to be assessed.
+However, some individuals may still be eligible to fulfil roles at RQF Level 3, and this depends on a number of factors.

 - Changing role: A Skilled Worker visa is tied to a specific employer and a specific role.
 If a worker would like to change their employer or materially change their role, they will need to apply for a new Skilled Worker visa.